Trump son, allies sued by witness from 1st impeachment case

 “The actions taken by Defendants against Lt.
 Col. Vindman sent a message to other potential witnesses as well: cooperate at your own peril,” the suit states, adding that “the message reverberates to this day” as witnesses in the congressional investigation into the Jan.
 6 riot at the U.S. Capitol defy subpoenas at the Republican former president’s direction.

-Vindman says he swiftly became a “household name” thanks to a intimidation campaign laden with falsehoods.
+Vindman says in the suit that he swiftly became a “household name” thanks to a intimidation campaign laden with falsehoods.

 “The attacks on Lt.
 Col. Vindman did not simply happen by accident or coincidence, nor were they the result of normal politics or modern newscycles,” the lawsuit states.